 How High Blood Pressure Affects Your Feet

 High blood pressure, also known as hypertension, is the excessive force of blood pushing against the arterial walls as your heart pumps blood throughout your body.
-This added stress on the arteries can contribute to decreased blood flow and many other serious health risks.
-While high blood pressure affects your entire body, symptoms can be commonly seen in the lower legs and feet.
+When left untreated, you can experience decreased blood flow as well as many other serious health risks.
+Even though high blood pressure affects your entire body, symptoms can be commonly seen in the lower legs and feet.

-The symptoms and pain you experience may be intermittent or persistent.
-But it’s important to know that early and proper detection will help lessen any long-term damage associated with decreased blood flow.
-If you believe your feet are being affected by high blood pressure and decreased circulation, contact our foot care specialists.
+Although these symptoms may come and go, don’t ignore them.
+The earlier symptoms are spotted and properly taken care of, the better.
+A proper treatment will help lessen any long-term damage associated with decreased blood flow.
+If you feel as if your feet are being affected by high blood pressure or decreased circulation, contact our foot care specialists.

 7 Signs of High Blood Pressure to Look for in Legs and Feet

 High blood pressure may lead to decreased circulation in your legs and feet.
-Examine your lower extremities closely to see if:
+This decreased circulation may show up as a variety of other symptoms.
+Examine your lower legs closely to see if you are experiencing any of the following signs:

 Feet and legs are unusually colder to the touch